 Food!
 Plant-based food from the actual earth!
 I eat a lot.
 All the time.
 All around the world.
 It's easy.
 I find yummy meals at any restaurant, street food, shop, or market worldwide.
 I use these apps to find food and love this one for translating.
 Check the food articles.
 Drool over vegan burgers.
 Vegan travel is so easy everybody's doing it in this giant vegan travel directory.

-My nationality is American, but my ancestry is mostly German.
+I'm American, but my ancestry is mostly German.
 Hence the Burger.
-I've lived in 10 states, and have been traveling through 45+ countries on 5 continents for many years, yet there's no place I call home.
+I've lived in 10 states, and have been traveling through 50+ countries for many years (see tracks), yet there's no place I call home.
 I like traveling slow and spending time in places I love, so my country count doesn't climb fast.
-I just go wherever, whenever I want - the best way.
+I just go wherever/whenever I want.

-Because it's easier.
-I travel full-time, solo, so it's safer to blend in with locals, and I hate selfies!
-Plus, if I was recognized as a pro blogger, I wouldn't get an authentic experience to report.
+It's easier.
+I travel full-time, solo, so it's safer to blend in with locals, plus I hate selfies.
+Also, if I was recognized as a blogger, I wouldn't get an authentic experience to report.
 In most of the food, hotel or attraction reviews I do, I can participate without the staff knowing.
 This way, my experience, and review, is genuine.

 Sure, send me a booking request here with the details and I'll see if I can help out.